Sami-07/express-ts-docker/README.md

 # Express TypeScript App Docker Setup

 This repository contains an Express application written in TypeScript.
 Follow the steps below to set up and run the app using Docker.
+This also uses MongoDB Database.
+So you will need to pass in a MongoDB-Atlas cloud URI an as environment variable while instantiating a container.
 ## Prerequisites

 Ensure you have the following installed on your system: